 Are you wondering why is pizza called pie?

 This controversy is one of the most pressing issues among food lovers.
-You start to question yourself and think you must have made a mistake, but you hear or see others call it a pie.
+You start questioning yourself and thinking you must have made a mistake, but you hear or see others call it a pie.

-If you can call pizza a pie, does that mean it’s okay to call a pie a pizza?
+If you can call pizza a pie, does that mean it’s okay to call pie pizza?

 This argument stops you from having second thoughts.

-If you’re a pizza lover, we’re guessing you’ve been looking for answers your whole life.
-No worries!
+If you’re a pizza lover, we guess you’ve been looking for answers your whole life.

-In this post, we’ll be talking more about why pizza is called pie, and let’s find out whether it is genuinely considered one or not.
+In this post, we’ll discuss why pizza is called pie, and let’s find out whether it is considered a pie.

 Why is Pizza Called Pie?